abs-sayem/deep_learning/keras/functional_api/readme.md

 *When calling fit with a `Dataset` object, it should yield either a tuple of lists like `([title_data, body_data, tags_data], [priority_targets, dept_targets])` or a tuple of dictionaries like`({'title': title_data, 'body': body_data, 'tags': tags_data}, {'priority': priority_targets, 'department': dept_targets})`.*

 **A ResNet Model**
-###### **in addition to models with multiple inputs and outputs, the functional API makes it easy to manipulate non-linear connectivity topologies -- there are models with layers that are not connected sequentially, which the `Sequential` API cannot handle.<br>A common use case for this is residual connections.
+###### **In addition to models with multiple inputs and outputs, the functional API makes it easy to manipulate non-linear connectivity topologies -- there are models with layers that are not connected sequentially, which the `Sequential` API cannot handle.<br>A common use case for this is residual connections.
 Let's build a toy ResNet model for CIFAR10 dataset to demonstrate this:**
 ```
 inputs = keras.Input(shape=(32, 32, 3), name="img")
 x = layers.Conv2D(32, 3, activation="relu")(inputs)